People, truth, confrontation, my failings, and deserted sketchy streets in the middle of the night, apparently don’t scare me.

-I approach the booth to remedy the situation, but the caged attendant is slack-mouthed and snoring away.
+I approach the booth to remedy the situation, but the caged attendant is slack-mouthed and snoring away in sleep.
 I utter one or two tentative “excuse me, sirs” to no avail.
-He is so deeply delved in his private world of slumber that I can’t bring myself to wake him.
-This is not only out of consideration, but because it feels too…intimate.
+He’s too deep in his private slumber and I can’t bring myself to wake him.
+This is not only out of consideration, but because rousing him feels too…intimate.

-At this point impulse takes me over.
-When this happens, I’m already in the midst of an action before thinking it over even occurs to me.
-So I turn, run, and jump the turnstile.
+At this point impulse takes over me.
+When this happens, I’m already in the midst of action before the option of thinking it through even occurs to me.

 Yeah, I could’ve bought another card.
 Or I could’ve pulled the turnstile back and slipped through.
 Instead, I jump over it, ninja-style, skirt and all.
-By most standards, I’m middle-fucking-aged — consider this my coming out.)
+By most standards, I’m middle-fucking-aged.
+(Consider this my coming out.)

 The train from Brooklyn to Manhattan is inexplicably crowded even though it’s close to 5 a.m.
 The majority aren’t dressed for nightlife, nor do they give off the vibe of those about to begin or end a work shift.
 Who are these people and where are they going?
 It’s surreal.
 And they’re all nodding off like they’re in some drug cult together.
 But I suppose they’re just tired.